 Lendwithcare is a microfinance organisation that has partnered with MicroLoan Foundation in Malawi, Zambia and Zimbabwe.
 They solicit individual or group loans for people across the world from the general public through their online fundraising platforms.
 With their support, MicroLoan Malawi have access to loan capital which helps to expand their reach.

-FDH Bank is providing a local currency overdraft of MWK350 million to MicroLoan Malawi over a two year period.
+FDH Bank provides local currency overdraft facilities to MicroLoan on a needs basis.